top of page

 The Stages of Horsemanship

-I suggest there are three main horsemanship stages – riding, training, and connecting.
+I suggest there are three main stages of horsemanship – riding, training, and connecting.
 I will look at these in a linear way, while being aware there is variation.
-Sometimes people may be working in all three at the same time, or be experiencing them in a different order, but frequently they are liner.
+Sometimes people may be working in all three at the same time, or be experiencing them in a different order, but frequently they are linear.

-Some go to a riding school to have lessons and learn more.
-Again, the focus is on riding, although in some places students may experience other horse skills, and there is a better chance of connecting with a horse, as you may meet them multiple times.
+Some of us go to a riding school to have lessons and learn more.
+Again, the focus is on riding, although in certain places students may experience other horse skills.
+At times there is a better chance of connecting with a horse, as we may work with the same horse multiple times.

 We are taught how to make the horse do things, how to make them listen to the rider.
 Some people stay at this stage.
 I have known some beautiful riders who have no interest in the next stage and send their horse to a trainer if they have problems.

 Training - Some discover the world of horse training.
-This may come about because they get a horse of their own, or they find themselves working with young horses, or horses that need to learn new skills for competition, or a myriad of other reasons.
+This may come about because we get a horse of our own, we find themselves working with young horses, or horses that need to learn new skills for competition, or any other reason.
 Some people choose to stay in this stage too.
-To become a successful horse trainer, you must be able to show a change in a horse’s behavior.
-There are books available with 100’s of training tasks.
+To become a successful horse trainer, we must be able to show a positive change in a horse’s behavior.
 The idea is to fix, improve or change the horse in some way.

 Connecting - Then finally there is connecting.
 If people go as far as this third stage it becomes less about what you do and more about how you do it.
 Riding and training may be components of this stage but are experienced in a different way.

-This is where we have cowboys who have been in the game for years becoming ‘horse whisperers.’
+This is where we'll see cowboys who have been in the game for years becoming ‘horse whisperers.’
 Or dressage riders who reach the point where they are talking more about philosophy than actual riding or training skills.

 If people reach this third stage, they have realized that it is more about listening to the horse than telling them.
 They have seen the huge shifts that can occur by connecting with the horse on the deepest level, before beginning to ask anything of them.
 And they ask, they do not tell.